The Hexagon: An Exploration Tool

 Comparable Population

-Effectiveness of interventions for CBT for specific PTSD symptoms (grouped as non-trauma focused CBT in NICE) have been demonstrated in the delayed treatment (initiated >3months post-trauma event) of PTSD in adults, as well as in the prevention of PTSD in adults with subthreshold PTSD symptoms.
+Effectiveness of CBT interventions for specific PTSD symptoms (grouped as non-trauma-focused CBT in NICE) has been demonstrated in the delayed treatment (initiated > 3 months post-trauma event) of PTSD in adults, as well as in the prevention of PTSD in adults with sub-threshold PTSD symptoms.

 Desired Outcome

-CBT interventions for specific trauma symptoms are less effective than trauma focussed interventions but for those who are not suitable for the first line intervention these have been shown to reduce symptoms of PTSD, depression, dissociation, and sleep difficulties.
-Significant reduction in substance use have also been reported.
+CBT interventions for specific trauma symptoms are less effective than trauma-focused interventions, but for those who are not suitable for first-line treatment, they have been shown to reduce symptoms of PTSD, depression, dissociation, and sleep difficulties.
+Significant reductions in substance use have also been reported.

 1 - Does Not Meet Need